GetStream/ionic-chat-tutorial-react/README.md

 # How to Build an Ionic Chat App with React and Stream

-This is the base repo for the tutorial post titled [How to Build an Ionic Chat App with React and Stream](https://medium.com/@nparsons08).
+This is the base repo for the tutorial on Medium titled [How to Build an Ionic Chat App with React and Stream](https://medium.com/@nparsons08).

 The tutorial walks you through how to build a mobile application with Ionic, React and Chat powered by [Stream](https://getstream.io/chat).